 The Troop is supported by a Troop Committee, all volunteers.
-There is a Troop Committee Chairman (Rob Brautigam) an Vice Committe Chairperson (Kathleen Seitz) and other troop committee members.
+There is a Troop Committee Chairman and Vice Committee Chairperson and other troop committee members.
 Most troop committees consist of family members and members of the troop's chartered organization.
-In the case of Troop 540, we are blessed by Kathleen Seitz' desire to volunteer her time and talents to an organization and a community that she believes in.
-We are sincerely thankful to her for this gift!

 The chartered organization is granted a charter by the Boy Scouts of America to use the Scouting program.
 This chartered organization can be a school, service club, religious group, or other group interested in youth.
 In Troop 540's case, The Exchange Club is our chartering organization and approves the leadership of the troop, and provides guidance as necessary to ensure that we operate within the guidelines and policies of their organization and the BSA.

 Troops in our area are organized into a District based on geographic boundaries determined by the local Council.
-Our district is referred to as the Hockanum River District.
+Our district is referred to as the Charter Oak District.
 At the district level, summer camps, day camps, leader roundtables, and other events are planned.
 The district supports units through membership and program services.
-Troop 540 has a District Executive (Jared Ramdsell) assigned to assist us in securing the resources we needs.
+Troop 540 has a District Executive (Sally Clement) assigned to assist us in securing the resources we needs.
 There are thousands of districts.

 Districts are grouped into a Council.
 Troop 540 is a member of the CT Rivers Council which is responsible for growing a successful scouting program in its locality.
 A Council owns camp property and runs summer camps.
 It also offers fundraising programs, adult training, and service projects to support the troop units.
 According to the BSA National Council there are over 300 councils.